Welcome to your new home

 • Arrange for the post from your old home to be re-directed to your new property.

-• Bungalows only – contact your gas supplier to put the account in your name.
+• Bungalows only – contact your gas supplier to put the account in your name and speak to the Court Manager about arranging for the gas to be reconnected.

 • The Housing Benefits team.